-A. Why Develop Positive Practices?
+A. Why develop positive practices?

-Respect for human rights, human dignity, and equality, is a core value in Canadian society, and a cornerstone of public policy.
-For this reason, human rights legislation has been recognized by the courts as having a unique importance, and indeed has been accorded quasi-constitutional status.
-Every Ontarian has an interest in the creation of a
+Respect for human rights, human dignity and equality is a core value in Canadian society, and a cornerstone of public policy.
+The courts recognize that human rights legislation has a unique importance, and is considered "quasi-constitutional."
+Every Ontarian has an interest in creating a society where human rights are respected, and everyone has the opportunity to equally take part and contribute.

-Moreover, respect for human rights is the law.
-Under the Code, employers, landlords and service providers are required to ensure that they are providing inclusive and non-discriminatory environments.
+Most importantly, respect for human rights is the law.
+Under the Code, employers, unions, landlords and service providers must make sure that they provide inclusive and non-discriminatory environments.
 Harassment and discrimination are a violation of the law, and organizations that fail to take adequate steps to prevent and address harassment and discrimination may be held liable.

-Preventing and addressing human rights violations is also good sense.
-Housing providers, employers and service providers benefit from creating and maintaining environments that are inclusive, diverse, and free of discrimination.
+Preventing and addressing human rights violations also makes good sense.
+Housing providers, employers, unions and service providers benefit from creating and maintaining environments that are inclusive, diverse and free of discrimination.

-Employers benefit when they are able to attract and retain the best employees, and maximize the potential and the performance of those employees.
+Employers benefit when they can attract and retain the best employees, and maximize the potential and the performance of those employees.
 Discriminatory policies and programs may prevent employers from attracting, recruiting and promoting good employees, and can result in employee frustration, burnout and turnover.
-Workplace harassment creates conflict between employees, lowers productivity, and can result in the loss of valued employees.
-A workplace that respects human rights is likely one with fewer conflicts between employees, and higher levels of employee loyalty.2
+Workplace harassment creates conflict between employees, lowers productivity, and can result in the loss of valued workers.
+A workplace that respects human rights is likely one with fewer conflicts between employees, and higher levels of employee loyalty.

 Service providers benefit when they are better able to attract and serve a wide range of customers, and when they have the capacity to respond to diverse needs.
-For example, service providers that have a diverse workforce may be able to reach out to a wider range of potential clients.
-Similarly, housing providers who respect human rights will benefit from the ability to attract and retain good tenants, and from preventing conflict between tenants.
+For example, service providers with diverse a workforce may be able to reach out to a wider range of potential clients.
+Similarly, housing providers who respect human rights will benefit from the ability to attract and retain good tenants, and to prevent conflict between tenants.

-Human rights issues, if ignored or improperly handled, can lead to human rights complaints, workers' compensation claims, grievances under collective agreements, or wrongful dismissal claims.
+When ignored or poorly handled, human rights issues can lead to human rights complaints, workers' compensation claims, grievances under collective agreements, wrongful dismissal claims, prosecutions under the Occupational Health and Safety Act, or Director's orders and administrative orders under the Accessibility for Ontarians with Disabilities Act.
 All organizations can benefit from avoiding the costs in time, money, reputation and morale associated with such claims.
-Human rights complaints can sully an organization's image and relationships with the community; conversely, organizations that show commitment to human rights and diversity will have an advantage in terms of their relationship with the community.
+Human rights complaints can negatively affect an organization's image and relationships with the community.
+A commitment to human rights and diversity can greatly enhance community relationships.

-B. Legal Obligations
+B. Legal obligations

-1. General Principles
+1. General principles

-Under the Code, employers, service providers and housing providers have the ultimate responsibility for ensuring a healthy and inclusive environment, and preventing and addressing discrimination and harassment.
-They must ensure that their organizations are free from discriminatory or harassing behaviour.
+Under the Code, employers, service providers and housing providers have the ultimate responsibility for ensuring a healthy and inclusive environment, and for preventing and addressing discrimination and harassment.
+They must make sure their organizations are free from discriminatory or harassing behaviour.

-An organization can be held responsible for discrimination where the discrimination is carried out indirectly.
+An organization can be held responsible for discrimination even if it is done indirectly.
 For example, an employer that authorizes an employment agency to discriminate on its behalf can be found liable for discrimination.

-Discrimination need not be intentional.
-For example, an organization may be found to have discriminated where it has in place a policy or procedure that, while it appears neutral on its face, has a negative impact on persons identified by a Code ground, or where, with no malice intended, its efforts to accommodate or afford equal treatment simply fall short of the mark.
+Discrimination does not have to be intentional.
+For example, an organization may have a policy that appears to be neutral, but may be discriminatory because it has a negative impact on persons identified by a Code ground.
+An organization may also be found to have discriminated where its efforts to accommodate or afford equal treatment simply fall short of the mark, despite good intentions.

-Organizations also violate the Code even where they do not directly infringe it, if they authorize, condone, adopt or ratify behaviour that is contrary to the Code.
-To condone or further a discriminatory act that has already occurred extends the life of the discriminatory action.
+Organizations also violate the Code if they authorize, condone, adopt or ratify behaviour that is contrary to the Code.
+To condone or further discrimination that has already happened perpetuates the discriminatory action.